A compact $G_2$-calibrated manifold with first Betti number $b_1=1$: Topology of the constructed manifold

-the differential $d$ is given by $d(C^i) =0$, $d\eta_1=b_1^2$, $d\eta_2= b_2^2+2 a_1c_5$, and the morphism $\rho:(\bigwedge W, d) \to ((\bigwedge V)^F, d)$ of differential algebras is defined by
+the differential $d$ is given by $d(C^i) =0$, $d n_1=b_1^2$, $d n_2= b_2^2+2 a_1c_5$, and the morphism $\psi : (\bigwedge W, d) \to ((\bigwedge V)^F, d)$ of differential algebras is defined by

 Now we can prove that $\widehat M$ is $3$-formal, and so it is formal by Proposition \ref{fm2:criterio2- orbif}.
-For this we have to look at the closed elements of $I(N^3)\subset \bigwedge W^{\leq 3}$, and check that the image through $\rho$ is exact.
-We only look at elements of degree at most $7$.
-Those are
+For this we have to look at the closed elements of $I(N^3)\subset \bigwedge W^{\leq 3}$, and check that the image through $\psi$ is exact.
+However this is clear since $\psi(N^3)=0$.